 Figure 5: A comparison of mean annual Skins Lake water release volume (cms) and mean annual summer temperatures (°C) at Prince George between 1981 and 2002.
 Three years are indicated during which forced spills occurred beyond those needed to control summer temperature.
 A fourth year, 1997, is not shown (15.7°C x 284.2 cms).
-The regression equation, p-value and 95% confidence limits are provided.
-The R2 for the relationship was 26.5% but improved to 39.6% (p<0.004) when years with forced spills were removed.
+The equation, p-value and 95% confidence limits are provided for a regression of all years.
+The R for the relationship was 26.5% but improved to 39.6% (p<0.004) when years with forced spills were removed from the regression.
 Both 1995 and 1998 were chosen as being representative of cool and warm years respectively.